placeholder text

 Velour: A Plush Classic That Screams Glam

-Velour screams glam, as its a fuzzy fabric that is stylish and dramatic.
+Velour Fabric screams glam, as its a fuzzy fabric that is stylish and dramatic.
 Its rich and thick but has a stretchy element which makes it resemble knit fabric.
 These qualities make velour popular among elegant loungewear, dance costumes, and even fashionable tracksuits.

 A dense pile characterizes velour, which refers to a fuzzy surface that is thick and smooth.
 As its known for catching light, it adds glamour when worn.
 Velour enhances the comfort zone of the users by bringing a touch of sparkle and is a great option for those seeking to glamorize their loungewear.—